-Domestic heating is provided by way of a gas fired boiler wall mounted within the kitchen which vents by way of a flue to the rear wall of the property.
+Domestic heating is provided by way of a gas fired boiler wall mounted within the kitchen which vents by way of a flue to the side wall of the property,.

 Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is assumed to be connected to the main public sewer.
-Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.